 How to Spot a Scam Money Changer

-Kuta has its share of unlicensed changers, and they specifically target tourists who are new to Bali and do not know the going rate.
+You spot a scam money changer in Bali by the absence of the green PVA Berizin sticker and a board rate that looks too good to be true.
+Unlicensed changers target tourists who are new to Bali and do not know the going rate.
 The tactics are consistent enough that once you know them, they are easy to spot.

 What to look for: